PFTL/website/content/blog/29_args_kwargs.rst

     1
     Number kwargs:  2

-In the same way as we used ``*args`` to unpack a tuple, we can unpack a dictionary.
+In the same way, as we used ``*args`` to unpack a tuple, we can unpack a dictionary.
 Let's first consider a function with some required arguments:

 .. code-block:: python